Slfdspln/E-Commerce-Back-End/README.md

 1. Clone the repo: git clone git@github.com:Slfdspln/E-Commerce-Back-End.git

 2. Open in VS Code.
-If you do not have VS code you must install it.
+If you do not have VS code, you must install it.

 3. Using the terminal, install node.js v16.
-If you have homebrew, the command should look like the following (brew install node@16), however this may vary and the documentation should be consulted.
+If you have homebrew, the command should look like the following (brew install node@16), however, this may vary, and the documentation should be consulted.

 4. Once node.js v16 is installed, in the terminal, utilize the command npm init -y to initialize and create a package.json where project files will be stored.